Below is the tech stack you would need to combine in order to match up to Gist's offering.

 It’s hard to do an “apples to apples” pricing comparison with two different models like this.
 But Gist wins for two reasons.

-Overall number of tools: With that same $29 plan, you get marketing, sales and support tools that aren’t available with ConvertKit.
+Overall number of tools: With that same $29 plan, you get a number of growth tools that aren’t available with ConvertKit.

 If you sell online courses, ebooks or other digital products; I can absolutely see the appeal of ConvertKit.